ddj116/trick/share/trick/virgo/README.md

 starfield:         # Optional integer 1 or 0 (true or false) for defining if
                    #   the scene should start up with a background starfield
 data_source: # A dictionary which holds all data source definitions.
 Currently
-             #   only trickpy: is supported
+             #   only trickpy: is officially supported
   trickpy:   # The dictionary for trickpy data sources.
 Each key is an alias
              #   defined by the user and their sub-dict group: and var: values
              #   define the Trick data recording group and variable for this